 The Electric Utility Substation and Relay Technology curriculum provides the skills to maintain high voltage equipment and protective systems for the electric utility transmission system.
 Training in operation and maintenance of critical infrastructure associated with the transmission grid is included.

-Courses will develop an understanding of maintenance/troubleshooting on transmission equipment.
-Courses include theory in three phase power, protective relaying, power transformers, voltage regulators, capacitors, and power circuit breakers.
-The skills apply to the electric utility industry and numerous other industries.
+Courses are designed to develop student understanding of maintenance and troubleshooting on transmission equipment, including three phase power theory, protective relaying, power transformers, voltage regulators, capacitors, and power circuit breakers common to electric utility and numerous other industries.